Welcome to Philosophy

 - What are a person's obligations to the state and what are the state's obligations to its people?

-The questions raised here, and the many courses offered by the Philosophy Department, arise out of one or more of the four traditional areas of philosophy:
+The questions raised here, and the many courses offered by the Philosophy Program, arise out of one or more of the four traditional areas of philosophy:

 - Metaphysics (an inquiry into the ultimate nature of reality, asking questions about the relationship between mind and body and freedom and determinism),